gislab-npo/gislab-doc/docs/general/tips.rst

 Physical Mode
 -------------

-This section assumes that GIS.lab Unit machine is installed as it is documented in `Physical Mode <installation-physical>`_ installation part.
+This section assumes that GIS.lab Unit machine is installed as it is documented in :doc:`Physical Mode <../installation/physical>` installation part.

 .. rubric:: Existing LAN with DHCP server